09 — Testing the Untestable

 CalculateMonStats(&gPlayerParty[i]);

-That last call — CalculateMonStats — is critical.
-Without it, the Pokémon has level 70 EXP but level 5 HP and stats.
-The game doesn’t lazily recalculate.
+That last call — CalculateMonStats — cannot be skipped.
+Leave it out and the Pokémon carries level 70 EXP with level 5 HP and stats.
+The game does not recalculate on its own.

 What Changed

-The debug menu collapsed my testing loop from “play for 2 hours to reach endgame” to “press three buttons.”
-I could warp to Cinnabar, talk to the Rift Warden, enter the Rift Zone, fight a boss, check shard rewards, warp back to Viridian, test the merchant stock — all in under a minute.
+The debug menu collapsed the testing loop from “play for 2 hours to reach endgame” to “press three buttons.”
+Warp to Cinnabar, talk to the Rift Warden, enter the Rift Zone, fight a boss, check shard rewards, warp back to Viridian, test merchant stock — all in under a minute.

 By the Numbers